LLuisJ/OBF/README.md

 OBF is a brainfuck compiler written in [odin](https://github.com/odin-lang/Odin).
 It compiles brainfuck code to nasm assembly.

-Currently supported is only elf x86/x64.
+Currently supported is only elf x86/x64 (Windows x64 support is experimental, but examples run without any problems).

 In the examples folder is a helloworld and mandelbrot example, both compile successfully.

-nasm and a linker (ld) both need to be in the path.
+nasm and a linker (ld/link) both need to be in the path.

 #### Building: